christinalicence/stride/docs/Testing.md

     - You can follow yourself.
     - Changes weren't being saved after editing your profile.

+These were all fixed.

+#### Second Feedback

 I did another bit of user testing when I around 95% through development.

--
+Again there were some suggestions for improvement.

+- I had removed the height, weight and current fitness levels from the profiles for simplicity, but they were quite critical of this because it meant the plans were not taking these important factors in to considereation.
+The line between simplicity and functionality in this project has often been difficult to navigate.

+- They also found that you could reply to comments on people's profiles that you weren't following if there was already a comment.
+I fixed this through improving the logic.
+You can only comment/reply when you are connected to someone (folled by/following).

+- They also found that warnings/messages were sometimes appearing twice on the 'My Profile' Page.

 ## 3. Automated Testing.